 An EDI specification is a manual that is exchanged between trading partners.
-An EDI specification contains the list of data points that are mandatory and optional.
+An EDI specification contains a list of data points that are mandatory and optional.
 While the EDI standard would have a standard specification for each business document it supports, companies are allowed to customize an EDI document’s specification.

-As an example, the standard’s specification for a Purchase order might list the “Custom order number” as optional.
+As an example, the standard specification for a Purchase order might list the “Custom order number” as optional.
 However, if it’s crucial information for your or your trading partner, you can make it mandatory.

 4. EDI Software

 An EDI software is a software that is capable of doing the following things,

 An EDI software lets you configure EDI specifications.
 This enables the software to cross-check the EDI files that are being read and generated for potential violations of the EDI specification to which you and your trading partner have agreed.